ahalterman/phoxy/README.md

 * `ingest_phoenix` reads in each daily text file from that directory, does some basic column name and class fixing, and combines them all into one large dataframe for easy analysis.

+* `convert_cameo` will translate from CAMEO event codes to the human readable definitions taken from the CAMEO codebook.

 Example: